 Bobbing for Apples ...
 You Are Never Too Old

 In one corner, guests can bob for the elusive apples merrily floating in a low tub of water; this is one of the most traditional Halloween games for all ages.
 All this activity requires is a large container or tub of water filled four to six inches from the top rim (to prevent the water from sloshing out) and several apples.
 Obviously you need two guests willing to get their faces wet in a race to catch the bobbing apples.
 A less messy game could have guests sail walnut shells carrying tiny candles in a similar tub of water, to see whose ship will have the misfortune of sinking first.

-A "Witch's Cave" may be improvised by transforming a small room into a forest of greenery, lighted only with blue-shaded lights and Jack-o'-lanterns.
+A "witch's cave" may be improvised by transforming a small room into a forest of greenery, lighted only with blue tinted lights and jack-o'-lanterns.
 The witch, dressed all in black, her gown decked with mystical figures, toy spiders and serpents, and wearing a pointed hat with lifelike serpent coiled around it, will add to the uncanny effect.
 She presents to each one who desires to consult her, a tall lighted candle and a paper funnel, through which the inquirer must try to extinguish the flame by blowing through the funnel after "making a wish."
 If the attempt is successful, the wish will surely come true.
 Before trying, this seems extremely easy, but after the third attempt one must relinquish all hope.
 The explanation of the difficulty is that the funnel must not be held directly opposite the light, as the breath follows the sides of the funnel.
 To blow out the light the funnel must be held either above or below the candle.